raul23/parsing-wikipedia/README.rst

  - The sixth method searches the text from the given ``<td>`` tag for any pattern of text respecting the format ``Day Month Year``.
- - The same explanations for the `fifth method <#method-5-month-day-year-e-g-january-19-1500>`_ applies here so we won't repeat them.
+ - The same explanation for the `fifth method <#method-5-month-day-year-e-g-january-19-1500>`_ applies here so we won't repeat them.

 |